Ray16/site-specific-chemical-similarity/README.md

 # Site-specific chemical similarity
-A tool for visualizing the chemical similarity of a given materials system at each unique atomic site.
+Tool for the calculation and visualization of chemical similarity metrices of elements for a given materials system at each unique atomic site.
+The resulting similarity matrices may serve as a basis for prototype-substitution method based materials discovery.

 ## Requirements
-To run the scripts, Python3.7 with the following packages need to be installed.
+Python3.7 with the following packages need to be installed.
 - scipy
 - pandas
 - seaborn